ame-neko/todo-notes/README.md

 - Move todo contents to notes directory when the todo task is completed.
   By using the `Complete Todo and Copy to Notes` command (`ctrl+d` or `cmd+d`), the contents of the checkbox at the cursor's location are copied to the notebook.
   ![](https://github.com/ame-neko/todo-notes/blob/master/images/complete-todo-explanation.gif?raw=true)
-- Links to image files are automatically updated.
+- Links to image are automatically updated to the relative link from destination notes directory.
 - Metadata can be added to each todo task.
 Metadata is converted to yaml front matter in the destination note.

   - You can add any metadata in following syntax: